syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/export.md

 ## PageSettings

 Diagram is exported based on the given PageSettings width and height.
-Properties available in page settings are as follows.
+The Properties available in page settings are as follows.
 * width
 * height
 * margin